What I Learned Starting a Commercial Real Estate Brokerage

 by: Scott Swanson

-I founded Commercial Partners with 2 other partners (one financial backer and one real estate industry veteran) to use technology to become the dominant Commercial Real Estate business.
+I founded Commercial Partners with 2 other partners (one financial backer and one real estate industry veteran) to use technology to become a dominant Commercial Real Estate business, starting in San Francisco and working out way outward.

 To achieve this goal with capital efficiency, we created a traditional tenant representation leasing leasing brokerage and a real estate investment fund to work within the industry outward – hiring agents with an existing book of business then bootstrapping the innovation using free cash flows.